Export Settings

 Export Settings create a mapping between:

-- Template columns — The column structure of a predefined Excel template
+- Template columns — The column structure of an Excel template

-- Table columns — Your Decode Table's columns (row identifier, static, metadata, dynamic)
+- Table columns — Your Decode Table's columns (identifier, detail, attribute, metric)

 When you export data using a configured mapping, Decode takes your cleaned data and reorganizes it to match the template's structure.